John 20:23

 John 20:23 is the twenty-third verse of the twentieth chapter of the Gospel of John in the New Testament.
-It records Jesus giving the power of forgiveness to the disciples during his first appearance after the resurrection.
+It records Jesus giving the power of forgiveness to the apostles during his first appearance after the resurrection.

 Content

 The original Koine Greek, according to the Textus Receptus, reads:

-In the King James Version of the Bible it is translated as:
+In the King James Version of the Bible, this verse is translated as:

-Whose soever sins ye remit, they are remitted unto them; and whose soever sins ye retain, they are retained.

-The modern World English Bible translates the passage as:
+The modern World English Bible (WEB) translates the passage as:

-Whoever's sins you forgive, they are forgiven them.
-Whoever's sins you retain, they have been retained."